Parents often ask me how they can help their children into property.

-While they are legal, they may not be in your best interests and what was once a good idea may soon not be with children going on a spending spree, relationship breakdown or just abandoning their loving parents.
+While they are legal, they may not be in your best interests and what was once a good idea may soon not be with children going on a spending spree, having relationship breakdowns or just abandoning their loving parents.

 So, is there a better way?

-This takes us to the third strategy, which is the use of a trust.
+This takes us to the third strategy, which is the use of trust.